 What should happen when same panel receives DL from multiple directions for UE RF requirement

+Discussion for possible agreement in online GTW session:

+The scenario where a single panel is used to receive two AoAs should not be excluded.
+Whether a UE with single panel can satisfy the requirement or not will be an implementation issue.

 Proposal: The scenario where a single panel is used to receive two AoAs should not be considered

 Options: